IIP Placements in Finance, Economics, and Marketing

 Location: Beijing, China

 China Renaissance is a leading independent investment bank in China focused on providing strategic financial advice to leading Chinese entrepreneurs and financial sponsors across a broad range of sectors, with a particular specialization in TMT, Consumer, and Healthcare.
 Their services include private fundraising, public offerings, mergers and acquisitions, sales, and equity research.
 They currently employ more than 60 professionals around the world in Beijing, Shanghai, and Hong Kong.
 This IIP placement features responsibilities that include challenging and market-related projects and rotations through various sectors across the investment banking division.
 IIP interns will have the opportunity to attend seminars led by business professionals--a great opportunity to discover the dynamic environment of the firm's investment banking division, where China Renaissance provides Private Placement, M&A, Restructuring and other financing solutions.
 The IIP intern role will also include analyzing financial and operating information for corporations and industries; creating statistical summaries that analyze comparative financial performance; building models to project financial results and to value companies; preparing client presentations; participating actively in the execution of financing and M&A transactions and conducting in-depth industry research and analysis.
-IIP candidates with strong numerical skills, basic Mandarin skills, strong analytical skills with logical thinking, good communication and interpersonal skills, team work spirit, and an entrepreneurial spirit are encouraged to apply.
+IIP candidates with strong numerical skills, high level Mandarin skills, strong analytical skills with logical thinking, good communication and interpersonal skills, team work spirit, and an entrepreneurial spirit are encouraged to apply.
 One placement has been created for an International Internship Program (IIP) intern.

 The Culture Fund of Zimbabwe Trust